-Existing elevation Typical retail block, originally a series of stone arches over individual store-fronts, now largely obscured by a variety of signs which are not contained within the originally provided architectural frame.
+Existing elevation Typical retail block, originally a series of stone arches over individual store-fronts, now largely obsenred by a variety of signs which are not contained within the originally provided architectural frame.

-Preferred elevation Shows how coordinated awnings and signs improve the architectural appearance.
-The signs have been lined up but retain the original letturing style.
-Street trees contribute to the visual improvement of the street.
+Shows how coordinated awnings and signs improve the

+trees contribute to the visual improvement of the street architectural appearance.
+The signs have been lined up but retain the original lettering style.
+Street